Garnet Malley: Inter-war years

 No. 5 Squadron was disbanded in May 1919.
 Along with many other Australian Flying Corps personnel, including Colonel Watt, Major King, and Captain Les Holden, Malley returned to Australia aboard the troopship Kaisar-i-Hind, disembarking in Sydney on 19 June.
 He subsequently toured the country to promote the Peace Loan.
 On 24 August, while travelling from Melbourne to Sydney to commence his series of demonstration flights around New South Wales, Malley crashed his Avro 504K during takeoff from Benalla, Victoria.
 He was uninjured but had to return to Melbourne and eventually made his way north by train.
 Resuming his aerial program, he was reported on 17 September as having "thrilled" lunch-time crowds in Sydney the previous day with "three daring spiral dives" over Hyde Park.
 Malley was discharged from the AIF on 4 October 1919, and commissioned a captain in the Commonwealth Military Forces Reserve on 1 July 1920.
 He rejoined Malley's as a warehouse manager in 1921.
 In May that year, he served with Les Holden and other veteran pilots as a pall-bearer at Watt's funeral in Randwick.
 On 25 January 1922, Malley married Phyllis Kathleen Dare in Mosman.
 The union would produce one son, Maldon.
 Malley was acknowledged as both a source and a reviewer by F.M.
 Cutlack in the latter's volume on the Australian Flying Corps, first published in 1923 as part of the official history of Australia in the war.

 Malley relinquished his appointment in the Commonwealth Military Forces on 18 June 1925.
-The following day, he was commissioned a flight lieutenant in the Citizen Air Force, the part-time active reserve of the Royal Australian Air Force (RAAF).Coulthard-Clark, The Third Brother, p.
-243 He served as a pilot with No. 3 Squadron, which operated Airco DH.9s and Royal Aircraft Factory S.E.5s.
-Formed at RAAF Point Cook, Victoria, the squadron transferred to the newly opened RAAF Richmond, New South Wales, on 30 June.Roylance, Air Base Richmond, p.
-123 From 1925 to 1928, Malley was vice president of the Australian Flying Corps Association.
+The following day, he was commissioned a flight lieutenant in the Citizen Air Force, the part-time active reserve of the Royal Australian Air Force (RAAF).
+He served as a pilot with No. 3 Squadron, which operated Airco DH.9s and Royal Aircraft Factory S.E.5s.
+Formed at RAAF Point Cook, Victoria, the squadron transferred to the newly opened RAAF Richmond, New South Wales, on 30 June.
+From 1925 to 1928, Malley was vice president of the Australian Flying Corps Association.
 In January 1928, he was promoted to honorary squadron leader, and temporarily commanded No. 3 Squadron in March–April.
 That year, he gave up his position with Malley's to become an aviation consultant to Australian National Airways (ANA), as well as a director of the company.
 In January–February 1929, he again temporarily commanded No. 3 Squadron.
-That April, he was a member of the citizens' committee responsible for organising and funding the search for the Southern Cross and its crew, Charles Kingsford Smith and Charles Ulm, who had force-landed in North West Australia during a flight from Richmond to England.Coulthard-Clark, The Third Brother, p.
-295 Les Holden eventually located the missing airmen near the Kimberley region.
+That April, he was a member of the citizens' committee responsible for organising and funding the search for the Southern Cross and its crew, Charles Kingsford Smith and Charles Ulm, who had force-landed in North West Australia during a flight from Richmond to England.
+Les Holden eventually located the missing airmen near the Kimberley region.
 In 1930, Malley transferred to the (inactive) RAAF Reserve.